mnovakovic/mnovakovic.github.io/docs/_posts/2022-10-01-failed-projects.markdown

 Eventually, though, I had to create a project out of nothing, and it was hard.

-Luckily the project was relatively successful - the feature I thought of and implemented ended up being used in another org-wide tool.
+Luckily I was relatively successful - the feature I thought of and implemented ended up being used in another org-wide tool.
 However, the whole process and timelines were suboptimal, and I am sharing what happened and how I think I should make the same process better next time.

 ## I did many things wrong